Check out what has been happening recently and what events are coming up.

 ~ As always we will continue to use hospital grade antibacterial cleaning products to clean our equipment.

-~ We will be limiting the number of patients per day to four at 9.30, 11am and 6pm and 7.30pm Mon-Fri
+~ We will be limiting the number of patients per day with a minimum gap of 15 mins between each to ensure ventilation and thorough cleaning.

-~ The use of fans and air con units are only permitted sparingly.
+~ The use of fans are only permitted sparingly.

 ~ Therapists will not touch anything that they do not own or need to use in your home

 ~ Cash will only be accepted in exceptional circumstances and card contactless now accepted inc Apple Pay

 ~ We have taken a certified course through the WHO on COVID 19 to ensure we are up to date with all relevant information

 A normal treatment; what to expect